If your doctor has told you that you have leaky gut, you may be wondering exactly what that is, and what it means.

 Make sure the label on your ACV says “contains the mother.”
 Getting rid of these harmful elements lets your intestines heal and allows good bacteria to grow.

 3. Probiotics – One of the best things you can do to heal a leaky gut is to add plenty of good bacteria to your gut’s environment.
-Kefir, sauerkraut, kombucha, and kimchi are all great choices.
+Kefir, sauerkraut, kombucha, kimchi and even some specialty teas are all great choices.

 4. Prebiotics – These are the foods that feed the good bacteria in our guts and help them to multiply.